spurtcms/auth/README.md

 - Verifies the validity of tokens using the provided jwtSecret

 # Check UserName Password

+The checklogin function takes a username and password,checks if they are valid from the database.

 ```bash
 func (auth *Auth) Checklogin(Username string, Password string) (string, int, error) {